mnvr/music-making-machines/README.md

 #### Pitches and frequencies

-Frequency knobs on VCO typically default to C4 (middle C, MIDI 60, `f0 = 261.6256 Hz`).
+Frequency knobs on VCOs typically default to C4 (middle C, MIDI 60, `f0 = 261.6256 Hz`).
 This can be offset by an input voltage V which would use the 1 V/oct (volt-per-octave) standard for CV control of frequency information.
 Thus the offset frequency in terms of the input voltage V would be `f = f0 * 2 ^ V`,